Spirituality

 Hapé Ceremonies

-Ceremonies & Sacred Meditations have been part of the human experience for tens of thousands of years.
-They are no less powerful today than they were when performed by our ancient ancestors, underneath the stars.
-These rites of passage and holy rituals satisfy our longing for spiritual communion, personal & collective healing, and a reverent, intimate understanding of our place within the primordial universe.
-To participate in such an experience is to dedicate oneself to the mysterious adventure of continual awakening.
+Ceremonies and sacred meditations have been part of the human experience for tens of thousands of years.
+They are no less powerful today than they were when performed by our ancient ancestors beneath the stars.
+Across cultures and epochs, rites of passage and holy rituals satisfy our longing for spiritual communion, personal & collective healing, and a reverent, intimate understanding of our place within the primordial universe.

-Hapé is an incredible plant medicine to help you release and let go.
-During a hapé ceremony, you may suddenly begin to cry, sweat, or purge.
+Hapé is an incredible plant medicine to help you release.
+During a ceremony, it is common to experience sweating, tears, or purging.
 All of this is normal.
-The medicine is energetically clearing your system; submitting to this process is part of the healing.
-You may even become aware of what, exactly, is being cleared when you purge: anxiety, doubt, self-hate, old attachments, or trauma.
-On some occasions, people aren't noticeably affected by the plant medicine they've received.
-I've seen people sleep through through entire ayahuasca ceremonies (while others around them were hanging on for their dear lives.)
-I don't know what to say to that other than what a teacher once told me: the medicine always gives you exactly what you need.
+The medicine is energetically & physically clearing your system as part of the healing.
+You may even be aware of what, exactly, is being released when you purge: anxiety, doubt, self-hate, old attachments, or trauma.

 About the Hapé I Carry

-One of the most humble and powerful pajés I've had the honor of working with is Peu Yawanawá.
-You can see him in the photo below on the left (or bottom, if viewing on mobile).
-I brought back a strong supply of Peu's medicine last time I was in Brazil.
-I also have a beautiful hapé that carries the spirit of the Kanaro—the blue macaw—revered by the Yawa as a sacred messenger and bridge between worlds.
+One of the most humble and powerful pajés I've had the honor of working with is Peu Yawanawá, pictured below on the left (or bottom, if viewing on mobile).
+The last time I was in Brazil, I brought back a strong supply of Peu's medicine, which I carry with great respect.
+I also work with a beautiful hapé that carries the spirit of the Kanaro—the blue macaw—revered by the Yawa as a sacred messenger and bridge between worlds.
 This special blend was created by Shaneihu, one of Chief Biraci's sons, pictured below on the right (or top, if viewing on mobile).
-The newest hapé I discovered carries the spirit of the Awavãna—the blue moprho butterfly—and was prepared by Hushahu (also pictured below), one of the first female medicine carriers alongside her sister Putany.

-Hushahu is also the respected medicine woman who formally taught me about the power of hapé, and is responsible for creating my tepi—an eagle bone pipe used to serve hapé in the traditional way.
-In addition to the eagle rib, my tepi (pictured in the collage above) is also made with a jaguar tooth and a snake spine... so it carries strong jungle energy!
+The newest hapé I discovered carries the spirit of the Awavãna—the blue moprho butterfly.
+It was prepared by Hushahu (also pictured below), one of the first female medicine carriers of her lineage, alongside her sister Putany.
+Hushahu is also the respected medicine woman who formally taught me about the use & power of hapé, and crafted my tepi—an eagle bone pipe used to serve hapé in the traditional way.
+In addition to the eagle rib, my tepi (pictured in the collage above) is made with a jaguar tooth and a snake spine, carrying strong jungle energy.

 Receiving Hapé

-I recommend setting an intention, or planting a question in your heart, just before receiving hapé.
-Then, during your hapé meditation, the answer may reveal itself to you.
-As I prepare the medicine in the tepi, close your eyes and center yourself, focusing on your breath.
-You'll feel the pipe against your heart as I offer a blessing, and then against your forehead.
-Once I have pulled away, open your eyes, gently hold your breath, and guide the eagle bone tip into one of your nostrils.
-Be sure you are between breaths (neither inhaling or exhaling) once the tipi is in your nostril.
-If you inhale, the medicine won't be directed to the right place; if you exhale, the medicine will go into my mouth.
+As I prepare the medicine in the tepi, you will be invited to close your eyes and center yourself, bringing your attention to your breath.
+You will feel the pipe rest against your heart as I offer a blessing, and then against your forehead.
+Once I have pulled away, open your eyes, gently hold your breath, and guide the eagle bone tip into one nostril.
+It is important that you are between breaths—neither inhaling nor exhaling—when you guide the tepi into your nostril.
+If you inhale, the medicine won't be directed to the right place; if you exhale, the medicine will be blown into my mouth.

-You may need to spit into a tissue, blow your nose, cry, or purge (into a nearby bucket.)
-Don't try to hold it in; this may delay the healing process and lead to a queasy feeling.
+You may fell the urge to spit into a tissue, blow your nose, cry, or purge (into a nearby bucket.)
+This is normal, so don't try to suppress it, as holding it in can delay the healing process and create discomfort.
 If you're receiving hapé in a group setting, don't feel bad about purging in front of the other participants.
-As much as your process is a personal experience, it is also a collective healing, and everyone is there to support one another.
-If you need to use the restroom but feel light-headed, please ask for help before moving on your own.
+As much as your process is a personal experience, it is also collective, and everyone is there to support one another.

-© Copyrighted 2025 by Jaclyn Costello & Sanyasi LLC - 3249 Grayson Lake Court - Las Vegas, Nevada - 702.619.6219
+© Copyrighted 2026 by Jaclyn Costello & Sanyasi LLC - 3249 Grayson Lake Court - Las Vegas, Nevada - 702.619.6219

-Jaclyn Costello - Las Vegas Couples Counseling, Spiritual Guidance, Empowerment Coaching,
+Home, Las Vegas Couples Counseling, Spiritual Guidance, Empowerment & Leadership,